 - To be aware of your constitutional rights when charged or arrested in Manitoba read this page from Legal line.ca.

 If you need help or wish to report a crime

 - If it is an urgent situation, call 911.
-To know what types of situations are urgent, read this page from 311 City Services Winnipeg.
+To know what types of situations are urgent go to: 311 City Services Winnipeg.
 It also has useful guidelines on how to call 911.

 - If you are in Winnipeg, the non-emergency number for the Winnipeg Police Service is 204-986-6222, with a 24-Hour Hearing Impaired line at 204-942-7920.
-You can also find a police station or service centre on this page.
+You can also find a police station or service centre on this page: Police service districts.

 - You can find and contact a specific RCMP detachment in Manitoba on this page.
 You can locate it by city or postal code.

 To know more about Canada’s system of justice, go to the Department of Justice website.
 If you need more legal help, please refer to the Community resources below for free legal aid or assistance.

 Read the following questions and select the best answer(s) for each one.
 Please note that some questions have more than one answer.

 You have already completed the quiz before.
 Hence you can not start it again.

 You must sign in or sign up to start the quiz.